luoy006/coursera_clean_data/README.md

 - Uses descriptive activity names to name the activities in the data set.
 - Appropriately labels the data set with descriptive variable names with the gsub() function.
 - Creates a second, independent tidy data set 'FinalCleanData.txt' with the average of each variable for each activity and each subject.

+A code book that describes the variables, the data, and any transformations performed can be found in CodeBook.md.